: :

 04/14/94

-Having fashioned these cocoons
+Having fashioned these cocoons of silken thread

-the conch snail unravels it shell
+the conch snail unravels it shell, unawares

-And in the garden
+in the garden

-the spider on the dandelion
+the spider on its dandelion

 patiently spins her web